dmh247365/node_jsnad/README.md

 Callbacks:-
-***"in ye olde node days, these were the only way to handle asychronicity"*** A callback is a function that will be called back at some future point.
+***"in ye olde node days, these were the only way to handle asychronicity"*** A callback is a function that will be called at some future point, we pass the function in as the last argument, the calling function does it stuff then before it ends it **callbacks** to the passed in function and basically says **go ahead lad, do you stuff**.

-Callback key takeouts-
+Callback key takeouts:-
-* its a function that is passed into another function (HOF) as an argument.
+* its a function that is passed into another function (HOF) as an argument (the last argument if more than one).
 * The HOF will at some stage `callback` to the passed in function.
+* The callbacks arguments will be err first in format
+* Within the callback we will check for error.

 Promises:-
-***These are callbacks brought into the 20th Century***
+***These are callbacks brought into the 20th Century*** A promise is an object that represents an asynchronous operation.
+The promise is either:-
+1 - `pending`
+2 - `settled` --> `resolved` or `rejected`

+Promisify

+Promises key takeouts:-
+* we can handle a promised resolved or rejected within a `.then`
+* or we can the reject with an explicit `.catch`

 Asyn/Await:-